andrecosta99/insight-git/docs/index.md

 - **Plugin Integration**: Enhance functionalities with plugins for additional metrics.
 - **Intuitive Web Interface**: Navigate your Git statistics via a user-friendly dashboard built with Dash.

-## Why Use Commit Tracker?
+## Why Use Insight Git?

-Commit Tracker equips project managers, developers, and analysts with the insights needed to deeply understand development trends and contributions.
+Insight Git equips project managers, developers, and analysts with the insights needed to deeply understand development trends and contributions.
 It's the perfect tool for streamlining the development process, identifying bottlenecks, or simply getting a snapshot of your project's health.

 ## Installation

-To install Commit Tracker, simply run: `pip install commit-tracker`
+To install Insight Git, simply run: `pip install insight-git`

-This command fetches the latest version of Commit Tracker from PyPI and installs it on your system.
+This command fetches the latest version of Insight Git from PyPI and installs it on your system.

-## Launching Commit Tracker
+## Launching Insight Git

-After installation, you can launch Commit Tracker's Dash application to start analyzing Git repositories:
+After installation, you can launch Insight Git's Dash application to start analyzing Git repositories:

-To start, run: `python -m committracker`
+To start, run: `python -m insight-git`

 This command starts a local web server.
-Open your web browser and navigate to http://127.0.0.1:8050/ to access the Commit Tracker dashboard.
+Open your web browser and navigate to http://127.0.0.1:8050/ to access the Insight Git dashboard.

-For more detailed information on development and contributing to Commit Tracker, please refer to the developers documentation in the `dev.md` file.
+For more detailed information on development and contributing to Insight Git, please refer to the developers documentation in the `dev.md` file.